Comox Valley Emergency Support Services (CVESS)

 Comox Valley Emergency Radio Communications (CVERC)

-Our goal is to provide a link to other agencies such as other municipalities or the Provincial Government for message handling and disaster reporting.
+Mission: to provide communications links for message handling and disaster reporting to other agencies and organizations such as other municipalities or the Provincial Government.